FireEye fourth-quarter revenue forecast beats estimates

-(Reuters) - Cybersecurity firm FireEye Inc (FEYE.O) forecast fourth-quarter revenue above analysts’ estimates on Tuesday, helped by a rise in cloud subscriptions.
+(Reuters) - Cybersecurity firm FireEye Inc (FEYE.O) on Tuesday raised its annual revenue guidance and forecast fourth-quarter revenue above analysts’ estimates, helped by a rise in cloud subscriptions.

+Cyber attacks have been in focus after a virus spread from Ukraine wreak havoc around the globe in 2017, crippling thousands of computers and disrupting ports from Mumbai to Los Angeles.

+Highlighting the potential for cybersecurity firms to grow, governments have repeatedly warned about the risks private businesses face from such attacks, both those carried out by foreign governments and financially motivated criminals.

-The company forecast revenue of between $224 million and $228 million for the quarter, while analysts on average were expecting $224.14 million, according to IBES data from Refinitiv.
+The company forecast revenue of between $224 million and $228 million for the fourth quarter, while analysts on average were expecting $224.14 million, according to IBES data from Refinitiv.

 The company posted an adjusted profit of 2 cents per share for the third quarter ended Sept.
 30, above the average analyst estimate of 1 cent.